cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 Ignite CLI version:     v0.22.1
 ```

-That is the bare minimum to be able to run the commands that come on this page.
+That is the bare minimum required to be able to run the commands that come on this page.
 If at a later stage you want to create a persistent container named `checkers`, you can do:

 ```sh
 $ docker create --name checkers -i -v $(pwd):/checkers -w /checkers -p 1317:1317 -p 3000:3000 -p 4500:4500 -p 5000:5000 -p 26657:26657 checkers_i